 How to Analyse Ordinal Data?

-When working with ordinal variables, it’s important to use analysis techniques that respect the inherent order without assuming consistent intervals between categories.
-Let’s explore some of the main methods for analysing Ordinal Data:
+When working with Ordinal variables, it’s important to use analysis techniques that respect the inherent order without assuming consistent intervals between categories.
+Let’s explore some of the key methods for analysing Ordinal Data:

-a) Mode: The mode is the most frequently occurring category in your dataset.
-For example, if “Agree” is the most common response on a 5-point satisfaction scale, it would be the mode.
+a) Mode: The Mode is defined as the most frequently occurring category in your dataset.
+For example, if “Agree” is the most common response on a 5-point satisfaction scale, it would be the Mode.

 b) Percentiles: Percentiles divide the data into 100 equal parts, helping to locate where values fall relative to the overall sample.
 For instance, the 80th percentile indicates that 80% of responses are at or below that data point.